 Computer CORE

 Internship programs stretch Computer CORE’s funding to serve additional students as well as providing work experience to job-seeking interns.
 Studies show that over time paid internships are integral to increasing career advancement opportunities for underrepresented or disadvantaged populations, so that is CORE’s focus.

-With the goal of expanding our intern pool, CORE began accepting interns paid through the Alexandria Workforce Development Center and Virginia Career Works’ Senior Community Service Employment Program (SCSEP) program.
+With the goal of expanding our intern pool, CORE began accepting interns paid through work-based learning programs with the Alexandria Workforce Development Center (WDC) and the Senior Community Service Employment Program (SCSEP).
 These arrangements provide Computer CORE with invaluable access to a pool of intern candidates from an even more diverse range of experience levels and backgrounds.

+Computer CORE